Samuel Alito: Early life and education

-Alito was born in Trenton, New Jersey, the son of Samuel A. Alito Sr., an Italian immigrant, and Rose Fradusco, an Italian-American.
-His grandparents came from Roccella Ionica, Calabria and Palazzo San Gervasio, Basilicata, in southern Italy.
-Alito's father earned a master's degree at Rutgers University and was a high school teacher and later the first Director of the New Jersey Office of Legislative Services, a state government position he held from 1952 to 1984.
+Alito was born in Trenton, New Jersey.
+He was the son of Samuel A. Alito Sr., a Calabrian immigrant from Roccella Ionica, Calabria, and Rose Fradusco, an Italian-American whose parents came from Palazzo San Gervasio in Basilicata.
+Alito's father earned a master's degree at Rutgers University and was a high school teacher and later the first director of the New Jersey Office of Legislative Services, a state government position he held from 1952 to 1984.
 Alito's mother was a schoolteacher.
-Both are deceased.

 Alito grew up in Hamilton Township, New Jersey, a suburb of Trenton.
-He attended Steinert High School where he graduated in 1968 as the class valedictorian, and graduated Phi Beta Kappa and summa cum laude from Princeton University's Woodrow Wilson School of Public and International Affairs in 1972, completing a senior thesis titled "An Introduction to the Italian Constitutional Court" under the supervision of Walter F. Murphy.
+He attended Steinert High School, where he graduated in 1968 as the class valedictorian, subsequently matriculating at Princeton University.
+In 1972, he graduated with a Bachelor of Arts, summa cum laude, from the Woodrow Wilson School of Public and International Affairs.
+His senior thesis, supervised by political scientist Walter F. Murphy, was entitled "An Introduction to the Italian Constitutional Court".

-At Princeton, Alito chaired a student conference in 1971 called "The Boundaries of Privacy in American Society" which, among other things, supported curbs on domestic intelligence gathering and anticipated the need for a statute and a court to oversee national security surveillance.
-The conference report itself also called for the decriminalization of sodomy, and urged for an end to discrimination against gays in hiring by employers.
-"Though Alito's name is attached to the chair's report, it remains unclear to what extent the report represented his personal opinions.
-Alumni, who served as 'commissioners' for the junior conference Alito chaired, offered conflicting information on how best to interpret the report."
+At Princeton, Alito chaired a student conference in 1971 called "The Boundaries of Privacy in American Society", which supported curbs on domestic intelligence gathering and anticipated the need for a statute and a court to oversee national security surveillance.
+The conference report itself also called for the decriminalization of sodomy, and urged an end to discrimination against gay people in hiring.
 Alito also led the American Whig-Cliosophic Society's Debate Panel during his time at Princeton.
 He avoided Princeton's eating clubs, joining Stevenson Hall instead.